 Consider sisal for your cat scratching post.
 It is a feline attracting product and ideal for the cat claws it will endure.

-Regardless of the type of cat scratching post that you get, I’d recommend trying to buy one that is made from sisal.
-It’s a natural material that is woven into various shapes and sizes to create scratching posts for cats large and small to play with.
-Sisal is preferable to carpet or cardboard because those materials can catch on your pet’s claws and hurt their toes.
+Yes, sisal is ideal for cat scratching posts.
+It attracts a cat to it like a magnet!
+I’d recommend trying to buy a scratching post that is made from sisal.
+Sisal is a natural fiber derived from a plant called Agave Sisalana.
+This product is woven into various shapes and sizes to create scratching posts for cats large and small alike.
+Some cats and cat owners prefer sisal to carpet or cardboard because those materials can catch on your pet’s claws and hurt their toes.
+Sisal is a low cost twine that makes it an affordable cat scratcher option!

 It’s very important to take some time to browse what’s on offer with cat scratching posts just because there’s an almost countless number of different varieties available online.